Go back

 Crops or cattle

-In Australia, only a very small percentage of agricultural land is suitable for growing crops (just 3%!).
+In Australia, only a very small percentage of land is used for growing crops (just 3.75%!).
 Much of the continent consists of semi-arid areas and extensive rangelands – non-arable land that doesn’t suit crops.
 What it is suitable for, however, is growing grass – inedible by humans, but ideal for livestock .
 In fact, around 86% of plant materials fed to livestock globally are lower value by-products that do not meet human consumption standards.

 Fortunately, cattle, sheep and goats are the great ‘upcyclers’, which means they turn grass and other plants with low nutrient value to humans into high quality protein, fatty acids, vitamins and minerals that we can digest.